 20. Highlight the previous layer further using Ungor Flesh.
 Make sure you leave some of previous layer showing.
 This is called layering.

 21. Paint on edge highlights of Screaming Skull to all the bone areas.
 Nice thin lines.

 22. Paint the areas between the armour plates (the flexible, ribbed undersuit) and any exposed ribbed pipes with Abaddon Black.

 23. Use thin lines highlight the ribs of the undersuit or pipes with Dawnstone.

 24. Paint any bulbous spheres breaking through the armour with Yriel Yellow.
 You may want to base coat these spheres with white first to make the yellow easier to paint and brighter.

 25. Wash over the yellow spheres with Bloodletter.

 26. Paint a thin, vertical eye slit using Abaddon Black.
 You can also paint a horizontal thin line across the top of the sphere to represent a glint or shine to make the eye appear glossy.

-Finally, base the model in a way which fits in with your collection.
+Finally, base your Death Guard Plague Marine in a way that fits in with your collection.
 I glued sand to the base with PVA and then painted it with Zandri Dust highlighted with Screaming Skull and the base edge was painted with Steel Legion Drab.

 Thanks for checking out my tutorial.
-If you enjoyed this and would like to support me, Garfy’s Get a Grips available to order with same day dispatch here or here for non UK buyers.
+If you enjoyed this and would like to support me, Garfy’s Get a Grips available to order with same day dispatch here.
+Drop any questions or feedback in the comments section below.